Elementor and Core Framework

 “You can think of frameworks (in any language, not just CSS) as a bunch of existing reusable codes you can readily use for your own projects.
 They essentially make your life easier because you don’t have to reinvent the wheel anymore.
 Simply put, frameworks are a bunch of tested reusable codes for common tasks.”

 Here is an example.
 You want the buttons on your website to have a white border, rounded corners and a drop shadow.
 But you don’t want this on all buttons because you have multiple styles.
 You could use Elementor global settings to set the button properties but you will have to override it wherever you want a different button.
 If you create a class that applies these CSS properties you just need to add the class name to the button.
-Now if you want to say increase the radius or reduce the drop shadow there is only one place to change it and it applies to all buttons that use this class.
+Now if you want to say increase the radius or change the border there is only one place to change it and it applies to all buttons that use this class.

 Less is more